House To Consider Safety Bill Tied To 2025 DCA Collision

 Key Takeaways:

-• The U.S. House of Representatives is scheduled to consider aviation safety legislation next week, initiated in response to a January 2025 midair collision near Ronald Reagan Washington National Airport.
+• The U.S. House of Representatives is expected to consider aviation safety legislation next week, driven by a January 2025 midair collision near Ronald Reagan Washington National Airport.

-• The proposed measure addresses recommendations from the National Transportation Safety Board (NTSB) and integrates provisions from the ROTOR Act, focusing on expanding automatic dependent surveillance-broadcast (ADS-B) technology and increasing oversight of aircraft operations near major airports.
+• Key components of the ROTOR Act call for expanding automatic dependent surveillance-broadcast (ADS-B) technology and increasing oversight of aircraft operations, especially helicopters, near major airports.

 See a mistake?
 Contact us.